ballerina-platform/module-ballerinax-health.fhir.r4/parser/Module.md

 }
 ```

-*Note:* `parseWithValidation` function returns `anydata` type when success, and it needs to be cast to the relevant FHIR Resource type.
-It will return validation error if it is fails.
+*Note:* `parseWithValidation` function returns `anydata` type when successful, and it needs to be cast to the relevant FHIR Resource type.
+It will return a validation error if it fails.